scrapehero-code/google_maps_scraper/playwright_javascript/README.md

 Step 2: cd into the `playwright_javascript` directory.

-Step 3: Install the requirements.txt using
+Step 3: Install the dependencies mentioned in the `package.json` file using the command.
 >`npm install`

 Step 4: Install the necessary browsers required for playwright